My Genealogy and History Page of

 in the Bienfait Museum, as Mine Manager,

-but I think he was a lawyer in Estevan in the 30's.
+He was a lawyer in Estevan starting in 1924.

 I know a Francis (Frank) Edward Newsome